 - Professor Norman Palmer, CBE, QC, Barrister and leading expert in cultural property law

 - Anna Southall Director of National Museums and Galleries of Wales

 - Professor Liba Taub, Director of the Whipple Museum, University of Cambridge; Fellow and Tutor, Newnham College.

 Review of the Spoliation Advisory Panel

-A short review will be carried out into the Spoliation Advisory Panel by Sir Paul Jenkins KCB QC.
-The Panel has not been subject to a review since its creation and this forms part of the regular and ongoing Government programme to review public bodies and ensure they continue to operate effectively.
-The Panel’s work will continue during the period of the review.
+A short independent review was carried out from December 2014 - February 2015 out into the Spoliation Advisory Panel by Sir Paul Jenkins KCB QC as part of the regular and ongoing Government programme to review public bodies and ensure they continue to operate effectively.
+You can read his report and the Government response below.